 The problems happen with the backlash from exposing a company.
 Whistleblowers often lose their jobs, face social stigma, or even face criminal charges.
 Some even encounter death threats.

-There are many laws in place that protect whistleblowers like the Whistleblower Protection Act of 1989 and the Enhancement Act of 2012.
+There are many laws in place that protect whistleblowers like the Whistleblower Protection Act of 1989 and the Whistleblower Protection Act of 1989.
 Sometimes this is not enough.
 Legal loopholes easily cloud the protection.
 This leaves plaintiffs vulnerable to retaliation.

 Whistleblower Information and Statistics